codadept/codadept/README.md

 # Hey viewer 👋

-I am Pratik Majumdar, a student from Computer Science and Engineering at [National Institute of Technology, Silchar, Assam.](https://www.nits.ac.in) A technical geek who is completely interested in AI, ML & Web Development.
+I am Pratik Majumdar (<i>codadept</i>), a student from Computer Science and Engineering at [National Institute of Technology, Silchar, Assam.](https://www.nits.ac.in) A technical geek who is completely interested in AI, ML & Web Development.
 Love to learn new technology and implement it in my projects.
 I'm currently into Web Development and working on my Data Structures and Algorithm.\
 Look at my [resume](https://drive.google.com/file/d/1WrmvAO-tI5SCtnPcArFYQw-LeiZRZAWv/view?usp=sharing).

 <br>